The Living Room Grand – Steinway Model O

 Balance.
 Beauty.
 The right piano choice for most size homes.

 The Steinway Model O was introduced in the latter part of the year 1900.
 The Model O is very similar to the Model L and they are among the largest of Steinway’s ‘baby grands’.
 These pianos were first manufactured from 1900 to 1924.
 Very early Model O Grands lacked adjustable rear duplexes, an issue that was quickly remedied.
 The New York Steinway factory discontinued the Model O Grand in 1923 in favor of the new Steinway Model L. Very similar in both size and performance, the main difference between these two models is that the Model L features a more squared off tail design.
-This which was introduced to allow for a larger soundboard area.
+This featured was introduced to allow for a larger soundboard area.
 The Hamburg Steinway factory continued production of the Model O and never put the Model L into regular production.
 In a rare move, the Model O was recently reintroduced by Steinway, New York in 2005, replacing the Model L.

 The ‘Living Room’ Grand Piano